If you’ve ever eaten corned beef or pastrami, then you’ve eaten beef brisket.

 Different cuts of brisket

 Brisket comes from the breast section of the animal, under the first five ribs.
 It is a large cut that is sold boneless.

-Most quality butchers will offer you a choice of two cuts of brisket:
+Most quality butchers will offer you a choice of two cuts:

 - Point Cut which is full of flavour as it has more fat running through the meat than the flat cut.
 This triangle shaped cut is great for shredding.